-Assistant Professor of Early Modern History at the University of Bern (project director & co-coordinator of the network)
+Assistant Professor at the University of Zurich (project director & co-coordinator of the network)

 Books and Special Issues

 Guerre, maladie, empire, edited by Roberto Zaugg, special issue of Histoire, médecine et santé 10 (2016).

 Union in Separation.
 Diasporic Groups and Identities in the Eastern Mediterranean (1100-1800), edited by Georg Christ, Franz-Julius Morche, Roberto Zaugg, Wolfgang Kaiser, Stefan Burkhardt and Alexander D. Beihammer, Roma 2015.